 - If restaurants are crowded at lunch or dinnertime, switch your meal times to more "off" hours, and grab one of Disney's best snack offerings while you wait.

-- Allow extra time to get from place to place if you are relying on the Disney transportation system during the busy holiday period.
+- Allow extra time to get from place to place on the Disney transportation system during the busy holiday period.

-- Make dining reservations up to 180 days in advance of your visit.
-The closer your vacation dates are to Christmas week, the harder it will be to secure a table at a restaurant without a reservation.
+- Make Advanced Dining Reservations (ADRs) before your trip for most table-service restaurants.
+You can make an ADR within 180 days of your visit.
+The closer to Christmas week your vacation dates fall, the harder it will be to secure a table at a restaurant without a reservation.

 Edited by Dawn Henthorn, Florida Travel Expert